Manishearth/gstreamer-presentation/talk.md

 Fortunately, gstreamer exists!
 It's designed as a general-purpose multimedia framework, so it should satisfy our requirements!
 Furthermore, Sebastian Dröge has published an excellent set of Rust bindings for gstreamer and many of its plugins.
 These present a relatively Rust-y API for all of the features of gstreamer.

+gstreamer-rs isn't feature complete, but it's actively getting there.

 We tried using it as our backend and it was a very pleasant experience.

 §